rubyworks/indexer/README.md

 but it too can be called anything one prefers.

 On the Indexer wiki you can find detailed tutorials on a variety of setups, along with thier pros and cons.
+As an example of getting started, lets say we want to customize our metadata via the Ruby DSL in `Indexfile`, but we also want to keep the version information is a separate `VERSION` file.
+First create the `VERSION` file.

+    $ echo '0.1.0' > VERSION

+Next we need the `Indexfile`.
+Indexer makes out life easier by offering us some template generation for common approaches.
+In this case we use the `-g/--generate` command option, specifying that we want an `Indexfile`.

+    $ index --generate Indexfile

+Now we can edit the Indexfile to suite our project.

+    $ vim Indexfile

-Once one has the metadata sources setup, its easy to build the canonical `.index` file using the `index` command line interface.
-For example, lets say we have customized our metadata via a DSL in `Indexfile`, but we are also keeping the version information is a separate `VERSION` file.
-Then we can simply issue the `index` command with the `-s/--source` option:
+Once we have the metadata sources all setup, its easy to build the canonical `.index` file using the `index` command line interface.
+Then we can simply issue the `index` command with the `-u/--using` command option:

-    $ index -s VERSION Indexfile
+    $ index --using VERSION Indexfile

-And indexer will utilize both sources to construct the `.index` file.
+Indexer will utilize both sources and create the `.index` file.

 Over time project metadata tends to evolve and change.
-To keep the canoncial `.index` file up to date simply use the `index` command line tool with the the update option `-u/--update`.
+To keep the canoncial `.index` file up to date simply call the `index` command without any options.

-    $ index -u
+    $ index

+By default the `.index` file will not be updated if it has a modification time newer than its source files.
+If need be, use the `-f/--force` option to override this.

-For more information on using Indexer, see the Wiki, API documentation, QED specification and the Manpages.
+That's the quick "one two".
+For more information on using Indexer, see the Wiki, API documentation, QED specifications and the Manpages.

 ## Resources